In this article you will find the following:

 You can use Terminal to uninstall an app on Mac or delete files completely, including app leftovers.
 To do so, open Terminal in Applications and use the sudo uninstall file:// command.

-In this case, it is possible to restore the deleted program from a Time Machine backup.
+In this case, it's possible to restore the deleted program from a Time Machine backup.

 Apps and files downloaded from official Apple sources (i.e., the App Store, iTunes Store, and Apple Books) are usually available to download again.
 And if the removed app was part of macOS, then the problem can be solved by reinstalling the operating system.

-Some apps offer special utilities you can use to completely uninstall them, removing all the system files at the same time.
+Some apps offer special utilities you can use to completely uninstall them, performing system storage cleanup removing all the system files at the same time.
 You don’t normally need to use these unless the methods we described above fail to uninstall your app.

-If this is the case, you need to download the utility from the developers’ website.
+If this is the case, our advice is to download the utility from the developers’ website.

 It’s probably best to do this right away — don’t keep the “undeletable” application, even if it seems for now that it doesn’t influence the operating of your Mac in any way.
 Otherwise, you may run into a sudden storage shortage later, and it’ll be harder to figure out what’s causing it.